EXCLUSIVE: New details emerge over handling of Carson crash involving retired LAPD commander

-LAPD Chief Michel Moore tells Eyewitness News we'll never know if Nolte had been drinking the night he crashed or not.
+In an interview, LAPD Chief Michel Moore told Eyewitness News that whether or not Nolte had been drinking the night he crashed is unknowable.

-"He was not subjected, or he did not submit to a breathalyzer test," says Moore.
+"He was not subjected, or he did not submit to a breathalyzer test," said Moore.

 Eyewitness News first obtained 911 calls from the night of the crash in February.
 Callers reported seeing a vehicle driving down the freeway with sparks flying and missing one tire.